bianpengyuan/envoy-wasm/docs/root/configuration/http_filters/wasm_filter.rst

 Resolves counter object to a specific counter for a list of tag values.

 Returns a :ref:`SimpleCounter <config_http_filters_wasm_SimpleCounter>`
-resolved from the counter object with a list of tag values, so that tag values do not need to be specified in every increment call.
+resolved from the counter object, so that tag values do not need to be specified in every increment call.
 Example code:

 .. code-block:: cpp